alex3dd/dockerfile-patch/README.md

 ```

-The command dockerfile-patch below will render the Jinja patch 'dockerfile-patch.j2'
+As you can see, the command dockerfile-patch below rendered the Jinja patch
-and insert it after 'FROM' in the patched Dockerfile.
+'dockerfile-patch.j2' and inserted it after 'FROM' in the patched Dockerfile.

 You can add --debug to show detailed information about the patching process:
 ```